 - Your payment history

-Surprising Things that Hurt your Credit Score
+That Hurt your Credit Score

 1. Credit Reporting Errors

-Mistakes made on your credit report really can drop your credit score.
+Mistakes made on your credit report really can hurt your credit score.
 Errors can be made by your creditors or even the credit agencies themselves.
 Even worse, identity theft can cause big trouble in your credit report.
 Read our article on common errors and how to correct them.

 TIP: Avoid having your credit score plummet by monitoring your report regularly.
 You can get a free copy of your report each year through annualcreditreport.com.
 If an error is made, make sure to dispute it through the creditor and the credit bureaus themselves.